 Location: New York

-Think reflectively about the micro-teaching lesson that you and your partner created and presented in class.
-Then, write a blog (300-350 words approx.) that responds to the following three key…Continue
+Think reflectively about the micro-teaching lesson that you created and presented in class.
+Then, write a blog (300-350 words approx.) that responds to the following three key questions: why you…Continue

 Think reflectively about the micro-teaching activity that you and your partner created and presented in class.
 Then, write a blog (300-350 words approx.) that responds to the following three key…Continue